thisisRMak/cs231n-notes/Lecture2.md

     - **TIP**: This is a signal indicating that we might want to collect more training data for these regions.

 - HyperParameters
-  - What is the best value of $K$ to use?
+  - What is the best value of $k$ to use?
-    - Pick $K$ nearest neighbors and do majority voting
+    - Pick $k$ nearest neighbors and do majority voting.
+    - Use cross-validation over train/val/test set, specifically the validation set, to dtermine $k$
     - We may end up with regions where we can't reach a decision.
   - What is the best distance to use?
 (Slide 2-31)
     - L1 (Manhattan) distance: $d_1(I_1,I_2) = \sum_p | I_1^p - I_2^p|$